Coupled Integral PINN for Discontinuity: Introduction and formulation of benchmark equations

 \subsection{Buckley-Leverett Equation}

-The displacement of two immiscible fluids represents a prevalent challenge in the study of fluid flow within porous media.
-This phenomenon is typically formulated as a PDE, known as the Buckley-Leverett (B-L) problem \cite{muskat1938flow}.
-This formulation provides a mathematical framework to explore the dynamics and interactions of these fluids under varying conditions in porous substrates, for example, it is a key model in secondary oil recovery, where water is injected into underground rock formations to displace additional unrecovered oil.
+The displacement of two immiscible fluids is a significant challenge in the study of fluid flow within porous media.
+This phenomenon is often modeled by a PDE known as the Buckley-Leverett (BL) equation\cite{muskat1938flow}.
+The BL equation provides a mathematical framework for studying the dynamics and interactions of these fluids under varying conditions in porous substrates.
+It is particularly relevant in secondary oil recovery, where water is injected into underground rock formations to displace additional unrecovered oil.
+The Buckley-Leverett equation is given by: $ u_t + f(u)_x = 0, $ where

-for B-L equation: where u(x,t) represents the saturation of the injected fluid, The mobility ratio M is defined as the ratio of the mobility of the displacing fluid to the mobility of the displaced fluid, since f is a non-convex equation in the range[0,1], the solution of the B-L equation will have both shock and rarefaction connected together. and we will take M=1/4 as an example.
-Below shows the reference solution, prediction of vanilla PINN and CI-PINN with initial condition:
+Here, \(u(x,t)\) represents the saturation of the injected fluid, and \(M\) is the mobility ratio, defined as the ratio of the mobility of the displacing fluid to the mobility of the displaced fluid.
+Since \(f(u)\) is a non-convex function in the range \([0,1]\), the solution of the B-L equation exhibits both shocks and rarefaction waves, which are connected.

-On the quantitative comparison, Table 2 shows that CI-PINN performs better than MUSCL while PINN has a large error.
-From the contour plot, we can see while PINN successfully simulates the continuous area, the shock wave behaves unreasonably.
-In Figure 5 at time t=0.5, the PINN notably missed a shock around x=0.5 and incorrectly smoothed it out, while CI-PINN captured the shock reasonably well.
-Moreover, at time t=1, the shock is led by a smooth descent, which CI-PINN again correctly captured.

-In the example of B-L equation, another advantage of ci-pinn is demonstrated, that is ci-pinn not only completely respects the math, but it also doesn't differentiate at the breakpoints and sharp point.
-At the same time, due to the nature of the weak solution, there is no need of the construction of convex hall for fluxes which have S shape curve like in the previous works\cite{diab2021pinnssolutionhyperbolicbuckleyleverett,fraces2021physics}.